evilC/HotVoice/README.md

 "Recognizers" are basically Language Packs.
 Ordering seems pretty arbitrary, but the "Lightweight" one seems present on all machines and does not seem to work.
 Luckily, it seems that any other language pack that is installed will be `ID 0`, so for now I just hard-code the Demo to use ID 0.
 You can tweak it in the code though.
 The `Mic Volume` slider should move when you speak.
 HotVoice uses the "Default Recording Device" that is configured in Windows.
-6. See the `Simple Example.ahk` for the simplest possible script.
-More documentation will be forthcoming, sorry...

 ### Using the Library
 #### Grammar and Choices objects